Am I eligible?

 SAAQ driving record and Claims History Statement.

-You have a month following your subscription to provide these documents.
+You have a month following your registration to provide these documents.

 To find out how to order them online, see order my driving records.